aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--profile <value>`

 The AWS profile to use\.
-If no profile is specified, the extension follows the [Boto3 credential search process](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) starting from environment variables\.
+If no profile is specified, the CloudFormation CLI applies credentials specified in the [Boto3 credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)\.

 `--role-arn <value>`